 Just like vegetables, I froze fresh bananas, mixed berries and mangoes.
 They will last for months.
 Avocado freezes well too (it’s a fruit).
 Frozen avocados and banana make for a delicious chocolate smoothie bowl

-Vitamins are so important right now, especially if you are not going outdoors as often.
+Vitamins are more important than ever especially if you are not going outdoors as often.
 How will we get our daily Vitamin D requirement?

 This is where vitamins become so crucial.
 I am making sure I have a 3 month supply of vitamins on hand.
 The B-1, B-12, Vitamin C, Vitamin D, Biotin and calcium supplements will be important to consume when you can’t go outside.